cppdvl/ggwget/README.md

 ## Usage

 `ggwget_example` streams downloaded content to stdout by default.
 Use the `-o` flag to write to a file instead.
+HTTPS URLs are supported via libcurl's TLS backends.

 ```sh
 # Stream a web page directly to stdout